-The Waikanae groundwater zone contains a number of significant wetland areas on the coastal.
-Jones and Gyopari (2005) note that these ecosystems are largely sustained by groundwater inflow in areas where the water table in the Holocene (Q1) sand aquifer intersects (or lies close to) the land surface - particularly in interdunal depressions.
+Waikanae groundwater zone hosts a number of significant wetland areas on the coastal plain both north and south of the Waikanae River.
+Jones and Gyopari (2005) note that these ecosystems are largely sustained by groundwater inflow in areas where the water table in the Holocene (Q1) sand aquifer intersects (or lies close to) the land surface, particularly in interdunal depressions.
 In localised areas, evaporation from open water and evapotranspiration from wetland vegetation may comprise a relatively small component of the overall water budget in the unconfined aquifer which increases in significance during extended periods of low rainfall.

-The principal management objective in the Waikanae zone is to ensure the sustainable allocation of groundwater resources with respect to protecting the ecological values of freshwater ecosystems and preventing intrusion of saltwater into the aquifers.Particular consideration is given to flows in the Waikanae River, Waimeha Stream, Ngarara Stream and Mazengarb Drain and the levels various wetland ecosystems.
+The principal management objective in the Waikanae zone is to ensure the sustainable allocation of groundwater resources with respect to protecting the ecological values of freshwater ecosystems and preventing intrusion of saltwater into the aquifers.
+The protection of instream values of the Waikanae River, Waimeha Stream, Ngarara Stream, Mazengarb Drain, wetland systems and prevention from saltwater intrusion from cumulative effects of groundwater abstraction and baseflow depletion are the primary criteria for developing sustainable allocation options in this zone.

 The numerical groundwater flow model for the Kapiti Coast was used to assess the sustainability of the current groundwater abstractions and to develop allocation options for the Waikanae groundwater management zone.
-Full details of the model and the calibration process are provided by Gyopari et al (2014).
-The model has been principally used to evaluate the cumulative effects of abstraction on the surface water environment, wetland and coastal drawdown for the development of allocation options.
+Full details of the model and the calibration process are provided by Gyopari, Mzila and Hughes (2012).
+The model has been principally used to evaluate the cumulative effects of abstraction on the surface water environment and coastal drawdown in developing options.

-&lt;sup>13 Both sites located downstream of KCDC water supply intake so observed flow variation is not affected by abstraction
+13 Both sites located downstream of KCDC water supply intake so observed flow variation not affected by abstraction